What is Contrast-Enhanced Mammography?

 FAQs

-Keep hydrated by drinking 2 - 3 glasses of water 1 hour before your appointment is ideal.
-You may use use the bathroom as normal.
+• Please keep hydrated by drinking 2-3 glasses of water 1 hour before your appointment

 Please do not apply deodorant, body oils, creams or lotions to the breast and under arm area.